MohammedMalleck/ludo-game/README.md

 ## Note!

-I do not encourage individuals playing the game and waste much of their time which can be used in something productive.
-This game is being developed to expand my problem solving skills not to create it for individuals who prefer to waste much of their time on a game based on luck.
+I do not encourage individuals playing the game and wasting much of their time which can be used in something productive.
+This game is being developed to expand my problem solving skills , not to create it for individuals who prefer to waste much of their time on a game based on luck.
 I highly recommend playing games that require more critical thinking and dont entirely depend upon luck.